conduktor/conduktor-docs/docs/platform/navigation/data-quality/index.md

 ### Built-in Rules

-There are some built-in rules provided out of the box for validation that cannot be achieved with CEL.
+There are some built-in Rules provided out of the box for validation that cannot be achieved with CEL.

 :::info[Supported Schema Registries]
 Currently this supports **Confluent** and **Confluent like** (e.g. Redpanda) schema registries.
 Other types (e.g. AWS Glue) are not supported.